straz/artificialtrust/_articles/decisions.md

 When we choose what to have for lunch, we're influenced by a wide range of inputs: hunches, appetites, experience, reason, evidence, and the suggestions of complete strangers.

-Our trust recognizer is no different, it employs the very same tools.
-It's special, because it makes decisions about our decisions.
-But it doesn't really work any differently than our other decisions.
+Our trust recognizer is no different.
+It employs the very same mechanisms and influences as our other decisions.
+How rigorously we decide what we believe in is no more or less disciplined than how we decide what to eat for lunch, and just as susceptible to manipulation and mistakes.

+The trust recognizer is special in just one way, because it makes decisions about our decisions.
+"Trusted" means we keep a decision in the cupboard, and proceed to rely on it.
+"Not trusted" means we don't believe, we set those decisions aside.

 ### Can't trust this anymore